 Immediately after the death of a spouse, there are so many issues a person has to deal with it's difficult to consider everyday life without the person.
+Paperwork and arrangements for the funeral and other related events take up most of the day for days or even weeks.
 However, after the funeral is over and things start to settle down, there are some things you'll need to consider and decisions you'll have to make.

 There are quite a few questions about various etiquette rules related to being widowed.
 When is it acceptable to start dating?
 How long should I wait to remarry?
 Should I continue wearing my wedding ring?
 Am I now "Ms.," or should people still address me as "Mrs."?
 There may be more questions, but these are some of the most common ones.

 Although there are social standards, remember that you have to do what you're comfortable with.
+A lot of the "rules" are actually guidelines to give you a starting point.
 Many of your decisions will be based on your age, how long you were married before your spouse passed, your social habits, and your religious practices.

 When is it okay to start dating again?